yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/_index.md

 In YugabyteDB Managed, a VPC network consists of the following:

-- The _VPC_, where you can deploy clusters.
+- The [VPC](cloud-add-vpc/), where you can deploy clusters.
 The VPC reserves a block of IP addresses on the cloud provider; and either
-- A _peering connection_, which links the cluster VPC to an application VPC on the same cloud provider; or
+- A [peering connection](cloud-add-peering/), which links the cluster VPC to an application VPC on the same cloud provider; or
-- A _private service endpoint_, which links the cluster to another private endpoint on the same cloud provider.
+- A [private service endpoint](cloud-add-endpoint/), which links the cluster to another private endpoint on the same cloud provider.

 VPCs, peering connections, and private service endpoints are managed on the **VPC Network** tab of the **Network Access** page.